Railway accidents in New South Wales: Valley Heights train collision, 1982

 On 18 July 1982, there was a collision between a moving empty wheat train and the previous empty coal train which was stationary at Valley Heights station.
 The collision took place in the early hours around 2 am.
 There was a risk of explosion from the leakage of gas from two cylinders in the brake van.
 The driver of the wheat train was killed.
 The guard of the coal train was only slightly injured, even though the brake van in which he was travelling was reduced to splinters.

 South Windsor, 1984

 On 13 February 1984, a train driver was killed when a train hit a semi-trailer.
 The train's guard was seriously injured.

 Cowan, 1984

 On 28 April 1984, the driver of a suburban train was crushed to death when it ploughed into the rear of a goods train 1 km from Cowan station.
 Four passengers were injured.

 Between Bell and Hartley Vale stations, 1987

-On 25 May 1987, one worker was killed when a Sydney bound freight freight train collided with an excavator.
+On 25 May 1987, one worker was killed when a Sydney bound freight train collided with an excavator.